Upper Extremity Athlete Fellowship Program

 Our fellows will have extensive didactic training using multiple learning models and information resources.
 Additionally, we will provide opportunities for them to attend both medical and physical therapy specialty conferences on the shoulder and elbow at no cost to them.
 We feel strongly that our fellows will learn best by integrating the information they learn into clinical practice.
 Simply stated, the more shoulder and elbow patients they see, the better they will get.

 Our fellows will be teachers and mentors both during and after the program.
 Our residency program offers multiple avenues for high level mentorship, lecture, and practical skill building teaching opportunities, and we will expect our fellows to participate in all three.
 Again, we feel that learning happens while teaching and we want our fellows to spread their knowledge to others in TJC.
+We feel strongly that the fellows will complete the program and stay within the organization as mentors and facutly.
+We currently have a graduation rate of 80% from the program.

 We have a goal to retain our fellowship graduates for at least 5 years after completing the program and have structured their salary progression to incentivize that.
 Additionally, there will be a “tuition forgiveness” structure with tapering balances throughout the 5 years, and $0 owed to TJC if the fellow remains with the company for 5 years.
-The end result, we hope, will be a win-win
+The end result, we hope, will be a win-win.

 Curriculum Outline Summary